-Of course you can make it without the glowing pigment, but that’s the best part, am I right?
-It’s just a simple mixture of glue, water, liquid starch and glow in the dark pigment.
+Of course, you can make it without the glowing pigment, but that’s the best part, am I right?
+It’s just a simple mixture of glue, water, liquid starch, and glow-in-the-dark pigment.

-Use a cheap bowl to mix this in, because you’ll probably want to throw it away afterwards.
+Use a cheap bowl to mix this in, because you’ll probably want to throw it away afterward.
 Mix water and glue, then add liquid starch and glowing pigment.
 We used popsicle sticks to mix it all together.
 When it starts to come together, use your hands to knead it until it’s easy to play with.

 Be patient, it does take a little time to get it all mixed together!